krathalan/apparmor-profiles/README.md

 Additionally, you may [add local overrides](#adding-local-overrides) to be able to view/edit files in directories other than `~/{D,d}ocuments/` and `~/{G,g}it/`.

 ### mpv
-This profile allows mpv to utilize `youtube-dl` to stream videos and confines it in the `youtube-dl` AppArmor profile in this project.
-You will need the separate `youtube-dl` profile enabled for this functionality.
+This profile allows mpv to utilize `yt-dlp` to stream videos.

 This AppArmor profile also works when mpv is invoked by other programs like [streamlink](https://streamlink.github.io/).
 A streamlink profile is also available.